 IoT maturity comes with several challenges.
 Typically pertaining to interoperability and interfacing.
 The reasons are the coexistence of multifarious systems, devices, sensors, equipment, etc. That interchange location, time-dependent information in very data formats, languages, data models, constructs, data quality, and complex interrelationships.
 Multi-version systems designed by manufacturers over time for varied application domains, making formulation of global agreements and commonly accepted specifications.
 New things to get introduced and that support new unanticipated structures and protocols.

 Existence of low power devices, which need to exchange data over lossy networks and may have minimal likelihood or accessibility for power recharge in months or years.

 You also need to set up a dispute resolution mechanism in case of failure in the long run.

 There are four stages of integrating the different IoT processes.

-As these stages are evolving, the devices, the network, and the cloud application must be leveled equally in the ecosystem for better stability and security.
+As these stages are evolving, the devices, the network, and the cloud application must be leveled equally in the

 IoT architecture is a combination of things devices, platforms, and sensors with data.

 Stage one of an IoT architecture consists of networked things.
 Typically wireless sensors and extra waiters.

 Stage two has Internet gateways and data acquisition systems.
 That includes sensor data aggregation systems and analog to digital conversion.